Diagnostic ultrasound machines come in many forms.

-Convex probes, or curved probes has a large footprint, a convex beam shape, and a low frequency (2.5 – 5Mhz).
+Convex probes, or curved probes have a large footprint, a convex beam shape, and a low frequency (2.5 – 5Mhz).

-Its low frquency makes it a good probe for in depth examinations.
+Its low frequency makes it a good probe for in-depth examinations.

-Therefore, it is used for abdominal, vascular, nerve, musculoskeletal and GYN/OBS ultrasound examinations.
+Therefore, it is used for abdominal, vascular, nerve, musculoskeletal, and OB/GYN ultrasound examinations.

 Additionally, there is a subtype called micro convex with a much smaller footprint, which is typically used in neonatal and paediatrics.

 They come with a quite small footprint and emit low frequency ultrasounds (2 – 8Mhz).

 Therefore, they offer lower resolution but deeper penetration.

 Phased array probes have narrow and almost triangular beam points, but they can expand depending on the frequency applied.